 Here we have another example of Olaf, below, with a white painted head and an orange construction paper nose.

 With a few simple sewing or craft supplies, a clever depiction of a character from the Disney series Descendants can be made.
 Add some paint and a crown, then you are set to display your book character pumpkin.

 The book version of the Maleficent movie is quite popular at a couple of the schools where I work.
 Here is a cute and clever depiction of the main character with black electrical tape used to cover paper and tape horns.
 Add some white paint to the face and paint some distinctive green eyes, then no one will miss guessing who your book character is.

 Classic Disney characters make excellent book character pumpkins as they are featured in many books.
 Here is a simple Minnie Mouse design with pink, white, and black paint.
 With some construction paper ears and a pink polka-dotted bow, your Minnie Mouse pumpkin book character is ready to go.

 Dog Man and Cat Kid Pumpkins

-From the popular book Dog Man and Cat Kid, as well as other books in the Dog Man series, we have some simple, colorful examples.
-The Dog Man pumpkins were painted tan with black accents.
+From the popular book Dog Man and Cat Kid, as well as other books in the Dog Man series, here are some Dog Man pumpkin ideas.
+Here’s how to make a Dog Man pumpkin the easy way.
+These Dog Man pumpkins were painted tan with black accents.
 The outfit was painted on a couple of the Dog Man pumpkins.
 The snout may be made out of either construction paper or a cup, painted to match the face.
 Construction paper or a cup may be used for Dog Man’s hat.
 Both examples of Cat Kid are painted with construction paper accents.

 Fancy Nancy Pumpkin